-Welcome to the Division of Nutritional Sciences at the University of Illinois!
-The DNS is an interdisciplinary graduate program for nutrition research and education.
+Welcome to the Division of Nutritional Sciences (DNS) at the University of Illinois.
+The DNS is an interdisciplinary graduate program in nutrition research and education.
+It is one of the top graduate nutrition programs in the United States.
 Within this website, you will find information about our faculty and students, alumni, research opportunities, and curriculum.
-You can also read about our rich history in nutrition research and find information on how to apply for admission.
-The Division offers courses of study leading to a M.S. or Ph.D. degree in Nutritional Sciences.
+You will also find information on how to apply for admission to our program.
+The Division offers courses of study leading to M.S. or Ph.D. degrees in Nutritional Sciences.
 Graduate students may also attain registered dietician status through an American Dietetic Association-approved Didactic Program in Dietetics (DPD) and a graduate Dietetic Internship, offered by the Department of Food Science and Human Nutrition.
-Students admitted to the Medical Scholars Program (M.D./Ph.D.) can earn the Ph.D. in Nutritional Sciences.
+Students admitted to the Medical Scholars Program (M.D./Ph.D.) can also earn the Ph.D. in Nutritional Sciences.

-Today the Division consists of approximately 65 faculty representing 18 departments in 8 colleges on the Urbana-Champaign and Chicago campuses.
-The scope of research is vast, and continues to grow, but is currently divided into 6 themes including Dietary Bioactive Components, Biochemical and Molecular Nutrition, Human and Clinical Nutrition, Animal Nutrition, Food Safety and Toxicology, and Community Nutrition, Nutrition Education, and Consumer Acceptance.
-More than 60 graduate students representing 9 countries are pursuing advanced degrees in the Division.
+Today the Division consists of approximately 60 faculty members representing 18 departments in eight colleges on the Urbana-Champaign and Chicago campuses.
+The scope of research is vast, and continues to grow, but is currently divided into six themes including Dietary Bioactive Components, Biochemical and Molecular Nutrition, Human and Clinical Nutrition, Animal Nutrition, Food Safety and Toxicology, and Community Nutrition, Nutrition Education, and Consumer Acceptance.
+More than 45 graduate students representing various countries are pursuing advanced degrees in the Division.

 Director, Division of Nutritional Sciences